igor-martynov/dfrsync/README.md

  - [ ] task runner - show when started and when finished, how long took
  - [ ] redesign page header
  - [ ] post-replication and pre-replication command
- - [ ] ensure size of command output log is suffucient
+ - [x] ensure size of command output log is suffucient
  - [ ] check/validate replication src and dest
  - [ ] check/validate replication options
+ - [ ] redesign list of replications
+ - [ ] fix non-zero return code of rsync command not threated as error

 SECURITY:

+This app works in DEBUG mode of django.
+Use at own risk.
 Please remember to change SECRET_KEY and DEBUG in settings.py at least.